 You're probably looking for a long list of really good audition songs that no one else knows about, right?
-Well I'm sorry to disappoint, but you won't find that list here.
+Well we're sorry to disappoint, but you won't find that list here.
 And you'll be hard pressed to find it elsewhere on the internet.

 Why?
 Because the truth is this: Any song you choose is a good audition song on two conditions:

 1. You love it.
 You'll be singing it a lot, so choose something that speaks to you.
 Something that really fires you up.

 2. You present it well.
 This is crucial.
 To have a good singing audition, you must present your best work.
 We'll discuss how to do this a little later.

 So, to use a cliché, instead of giving you a list of songs and feeding you for a day, we'll give you the information you need and feed you for a lifetime.
 Let's get started.

 We'll give you the same advice we preach over on our free monologues page: Sing what you love.
 You'll go to see a musical, or be in a talent show, or attend a class and you'll hear a song.
 And you'll say, "I have to sing that.
 I love it."

 At least that's the way it happens for most actors.